jeffpooley/sdk/docgen/doc-snippets/querying.md

 Almost any attribute of a model can be used to filter the results.
 Check the documentation of the relevant API route to find this information.

-The filters follow a standard patter.
+The filters follow a standard pattern.

 ###### Equality

-By just defining the attribute you want to filter on, you can filter on equality.
+By defining the attribute you want to filter on, you can filter on equality (i.e., on the specific value that you define).

 ```ts
 {